 MRI (Magnetic resonance imaging) is a radiological body scan that allows forming pictures of a body’s anatomy and physiological processes.
-MRI is used to detect breast cancer, determine the size of cancer, and look for other tumours in the breast.
+A breast MRI is used to detect breast cancer, determine the size of cancer, and look for other tumours in the breast.

 Not every woman who has been diagnosed with breast cancer will need an MRI.
 Women with an average risk of breast cancer are recommended a mammogram only.